konstantint/BreadboardBot/docs/examples/xiao_rgb_matrix.md

 This example looks nice on its own on the breadboard as well, without the wheels and all other parts of the robot.

+NB: the RGB matrix does not seem to work correctly when powered with more than 5.5V, which may be the case if your robot was built with a 4xAAA battery box and your NiMH batteries are fully charged.

 * **Wiring**

   The photo and wiring diagrams below show how to add the RGB matrix to the [Sonar line follower](line_follower_sonar.md) wiring configuration, but you can just as well start with the [base assembly](../assembly.md).